The Halfway House by Guillermo Rosales (Casa de los náufragos, 1987) translated from the Spanish by Anna Kushner (2009) 144 pp

 For me, one of the most exciting publishing houses is New Directions.
 Consistently they release important world literature that is innovative in its form and substance and in how those two comingle.
 While I don’t suggest they aren’t business-minded, their output suggests their main goal is not necessarily to top the New York Times bestseller list but rather is to provide us with literature of true quality.
 They are succeeding.

-This Thursday, May 21, if you’re in the New York City area, they are hosting a Cuban themed party, celebrating their publication of Guillermo Rosales’s incredible—incredible—The Halfway House (Casa de los náufragos, 1987; tr. from the Spanish by Anna Kushner, 2009).
+This Thursday, May 21, if you’re in the New York City area, they are hosting a Cuban themed party, celebrating their publication of Guillermo Rosales’s incredible — incredible — The Halfway House.
 A semi-autobiographical allegory, this is the best book I’ve read so far this year, and one of the best books I’ve read period.
-It is stunning in its execution and its content—indisputably the work of a literary master.
+It is stunning in its execution and its content — indisputably the work of a literary master.
 Unfortunately, this gem is one of only two books we have from Rosales (he left only this one and El Juego de la Viola, which is also forthcoming from New Directions).
 He destroyed the rest of his work before, in 1993 at age forty-seven, committing suicide.

 The highly literate Rosales spent time in several halfway houses.
 He considered himself a double exile: once from his country and again from his fellow Cubans in America: